Meet the Board and Staff of the Red Lodge Area Community Foundation

 “The Red Lodge Area Community Foundation (“RLACF”) came to my attention shortly after moving to Red Lodge in 2012.
 It seemed to me that RLACF’s reputation was that of a community organization striving to build up the community by enhancing the quality of life for all of its members, no matter what their particular interests might be, so that everyone could have a better experience living in this area.
 That appealed to me.”

-Steve has been a lawyer in general practice for 40+ years, first in Minnesota and then in Montana/Wyoming (Billings and Red Lodge) since 1995.
+Steve was a lawyer in general practice for 40+ years, first in Minnesota and then in Montana/Wyoming (Billings and Red Lodge) since 1995.
 Steve’s wife, Linda, taught 7th grade Language Arts in both Minnesota and Montana, retiring shortly before the couple moved to Red Lodge.
-Linda now does lots of volunteering with different committees in the Red Lodge Community Church and at Kids’ Corner downtown.
-Steve is nearly retired from the practice of law, and he expects now to spend more time doing the kinds of things he has always done in his spare time: seeing the grandkids, traveling with Linda, hiking, cross-country skiing, dog sledding, ridin’ and ropin,’ and singing (Homebrewed Harmony, like two other Board members).
+Linda now does lots of volunteering with different committees in the Red Lodge Community Church and at Kids Corner downtown.
+Steve is nearly retired from the practice of law, and he expects to spend more time doing the kinds of things he has always done in his spare time: seeing the grandkids, traveling with Linda, hiking, cross-country skiing, dog sledding, ridin’ and ropin,’ and singing (in Homebrewed Harmony along with two other Board members).
 Steve is the Secretary of RLACF, and he sits on the Governance and Nominating Committee.

 Kathleen Delahanty, Board Member